FeatureBaseDB/featurebase/docs/getting-started.md

      -X POST \
      -d '{"options": {"columnLabel": "repo_id"}}'
 ```
-Then we can send following input definition as JSON to Pilosa:
+Then we can send following input definition as JSON to Pilosa.
+The sample input-defintion schema for the "Star Trace" project is at [Pilosa Getting Started repository](https://github.com/pilosa/getting-started), `input-definition.json` file

 ```
 curl localhost:10101/index/repository/input-definition/stargazer \